brandendupont-mcw/eighteenth-cms/src/documentation-pages/sentencing.md

 <br>

-**[Add any reflections on trends, current value, and/or planned activities on the above PPI;** *WG reflection: We will continue to monitor this indicator and further examine how decisions are being made considering the offense and criminal history.
-We will discuss what leverage points can help reduce harm caused by system drivers of disparities**\*.]**
+**Important note about race and ethnicity data:** The information contained in this dashboard comes from a variety of sources and is **NOT** based on a consistent method of voluntary self-identification.
+We will continue to study this metric along with other data points as we evaluate disparity and disproportionality in the criminal justice system.

 <br>